 Nowadays, knowing what you want out of your job and career is not enough.
 You need to make it all happen for you.
 Contemporary career management is all about self-management and adaptability.
 In fact, this is true for everyone, whether you are an independent or work within an organization.
 The question will be whether you are capable of staying relevant in the labor market and simultaneously find a match with what makes you happy professionally.

+The framework of career attitudes first coined by Briscoe & Hall in 2006 is of great help in this regard.
 And you know what?
 Career competencies or career attitudes can be measured and developed.

 Let’s look at what these particular career attitudes are first.
 Then we’ll dig into the development part.